FAQs Pertaining to the Terms and Conditions of the Independent Reconciliation and Compensation Program Protocol.

 When Will Victims Receive Payment?

 The IRCP will immediately begin to reach out to claimants and begin to review the cases of those who have already come forward prior to February 14, 2018 and who voluntarily decide to participate in the Program.
 Upon completion of the review of your claim by the Administrators, you will be notified of any deficiencies in documentation and/or requests for additional documentation, if necessary.
-After the expiration of the claims filing deadline on May 16, 2018 you will be notified of the determination of your claim’s eligibility and the amount of the offered compensation.
+After the expiration of the extended claims filing deadline on June 18, 2018 you will be notified of the determination of your claim’s eligibility and the amount of the offered compensation.

 How Will Payments Be Made?